scds/intro-python/lessons/lesson3b.md

 ## What's a Boolean?

 Named after George Boole, a boolean is a value that is either true or false.
 It's most commonly used in logic.
 In Python, it's useful for creating conditional statements and loops, which we'll talk about in [lesson 4](lesson4).

 ## Creating a Boolean Value

 In Python, declaring a boolean value is similar to declaring a number.
 Rather than using a numerical constant, you need to use `True` or `False`.

 {: .note }
-Make sure it's capitalized!
+Make sure `True` and `False` are capitalized!

 <div class="code-example" markdown="1">